Dolman Law Group Represents Survivors of Sexual Abuse at Youth Reform Schools and Boarding Schools

 Psychological torment was a key feature of their abusive methods.
 Students were routinely humiliated for breaking arbitrary rules by being forced to wear demeaning costumes or signs, shower in front of others, and perform degrading acts.

 Staff also encouraged division among students by assigning them to police each other, gang up on a target and verbally abuse them, or even engage in physical fights until the student being punished was seriously injured.
+The unique environment of boarding schools like Elan, where students and staff cohabitate, and authority figures hold significant power, fostered situations where abusing students became normalized and overlooked.

 Mt.
-Meigs Reform School Became Modern Day Slavery For Black Children
+Meigs Reform School Became Modern-Day Slavery For Black Children

 Mt.
 Meigs became increasingly abusive after it was purchased by the state of Alabama in 1911.
 Instead of viewing the students as children, staff approached them as if they were hardened criminals.
 By the 1960s, the Mt.
 Meigs students were performing exhaustive manual labor tending crops, under conditions reminiscent of slavery.